This Instant Pot Steamed Broccoli turns out perfectly every time! All you need is water and broccoli, and it’s ready in less than 15 minutes.

 - Cook for 0 minutes: The key to not overcooking the broccoli is to cook on low pressure for 0 minutes.
 Yes, 0 minutes, that’s not a typo!
 The broccoli will cook as the Instant Pot comes to pressure.
 If you’re cooker doesn’t have an option for 0 minutes for some reason, you can try 1 minute on low pressure.

-- Swap out the water for broth: Try adding chicken or vegetable broth to the bottom of the pot instead of water, so the broccoli steams in the broth.
+- Swap out the water for broth: Try adding chicken broth or vegetable broth to the bottom of the pot instead of water, so the broccoli steams in the broth for added flavor.

 Frequently Asked Questions

 To create a full meal, serve your Instant Pot broccoli with chicken breast, steak, or salmon seasoned to your preferences.
-Steamed broccoli is the perfect addition to any protein and carb to create a balanced meal.
+Steamed broccoli is the perfect healthy side dish to any protein and carb to create a balanced meal.
 The steamed broccoli also goes really well on the side of a white sauce/Alfredo pasta.

-I actually prefer to use a trivet versus a steamer basket when making broccoli in the Instant Pot.
-Both will work just as well!
+I actually prefer to use a trivet versus a steamer basket for this Instant Pot broccoli recipe.
+That being said, both a steamer basket and trivet will work just as well!

-If you use frozen broccoli, you’ll need to set the broccoli to cook for 1 minute on high pressure versus 1 minute on low pressure.
+If you use frozen broccoli, you’ll need to set the broccoli to cook for 1 minute on high pressure versus the zero minute cook time you’ll use for fresh broccoli.

 If your broccoli is mushy, that means it’s been overcooked.
 Make sure you do a quick release of the pressure right when the Instant Pot beeps to ensure it’s not sitting in the steam and cooking for longer.
 You might also have cut your florets too small.